DiopBabacarEdu/TaoueY-HPC/NetCDF/readme.md

 - Connect to www.peps.cnes.fr
 - Make a research based on location
 - Download the relevant products
-- Apply this python code to extract data and plot
+- Apply these python code to extract data and plot